 SB: What can we expect in 2013 from the Don’t Buy SFI campaign?
 And how can readers find more information or get involved?

 JA: Three things.
 First, expect to see us start telling the SFI story through the experiences of people and wildlife directly impacted by SFI greenwash, starting with landslides and flooding, toxic chemicals, and endangered species.
 Second, we’ll be ramping up our effort to toxify the SFI brand with the Federal Trade Commission.
 The FTC’s job is to protect consumers from misleading marketing and advertising claims.
 We’re pushing the FTC to take effective action against the SFI.
-Third, we want to create the conditions for individuals, organizations, and the ultimately the entire environmental movement to unite against the biggest greenwasher of forest destruction: SFI.
+Third, we want to create the conditions for individuals, organisations, and the ultimately the entire environmental movement to unite against the biggest greenwasher of forest destruction: SFI.
 On that note, over the coming months, we are asking ENGOs to:

 2) Submit a complaint as an individual to the FTC.